Onnanam Kunnil Oradi Kunnil

 Onnanam Kunnil Oradi Kunnil is a 1985 Indian Malayalam-language screwball comedy film written and directed by Priyadarshan.
 The film stars Mohanlal, Shankar, Sukumari, Prem Prakash and Sankaradi.
 The film has musical score by Raghu Kumar.

 Plot

-Nithin (Mohanlal) and Anand (Shankar) are jobless roadside romeos from rich families.
-One day, Anand meets Shobha (Pooja Saxena) and falls in love with her.
+Nithin and Anand are jobless roadside romeos from rich families.
+One day, Anand meets Shobha and falls in love with her.
 However, Nithin realizes that she is the daughter of his father's old friends.
 In an attempt to impress Shobha, Anand gets severely injured and the doctor suggests that he needs to be amputated.
 In the process of better treatment, his brother and Nithin take him to a hospital in Tamil Nadu, where his condition improves.